Donor Advised Fund

 After researching community needs with the foundation’s staff, Joe and Laura recommend grants for the UConn Foundation (which they've supported for years) and the Animal Rescue League.
 The foundation presents the charities with checks from the Megan Fund, which Joe and Laura named in honor of their granddaughter.
 Joe and Laura are delighted to start this personal legacy of giving.

-- Contact Gregory Knott at (860) 486-6135 or firstname.lastname@example.org to discuss using donor advised funds to support the UConn Foundation and our mission.
+- Contact Clayton Jason at (860) 942-9850 or firstname.lastname@example.org to discuss using your donor advised funds to support the UConn Foundation and our mission.

 - Seek the advice of your financial or legal advisor.